-Monarch butterfly tattoo designs.
-The Monarch Butterfly is both colourful and famous due to it’s migratory habits.
-Monarch butterflies migrate from Canada to Mexico – a journey which takes three or four generations of butterfly.
-Their colourfulness and wandering nature has made them a popular choice for a tattoo design.
+The Monarch Butterfly is both colorful and famous due to its migratory habits.
+Monarch butterflies migrate from Canada to Mexico – a journey that takes three or four generations of butterfly.
+Their colorfulness and wandering nature have made them a popular choice for a tattoo design.

-Tiger butterfly tattoo.
-The Tiger Butterfly closely resembles the monarch butterfly, but has slightly more striking colouring which has made them a popular choice.
+The Tiger Butterfly closely resembles the monarch butterflies but has slightly more striking coloring, which has made them a popular choice.

-Butterfly and flower tattoo designs.
 It is common to see a butterfly included as part of a larger design involving flowers.
-A talented artist can really show off his skill by using different colours on the flowers to contrast against the butterfly.
+A talented artist can show off his skill by using colors on the flowers to contrast the butterfly.

-Star and butterfly tattoos.
-Similar to flowers, stars can be great ‘space fillers’ as part of a larger design including a butterfly.
+Like flowers, stars can be great ‘space fillers’ as part of a larger design, including a butterfly.

-Tribal butterfly tattoo designs.
-You can either opt for a butterfly in the black tribal style – which looks great against paler skin.
-You could also use a plain black tribal design to frame a colourful butterfly tattoo and really set it off!
+You can either opt for a butterfly in the black tribal style – which looks excellent against paler skin.
+You could also use a plain black tribal design to frame a colorful butterfly tattoo and set it off!

 The History of Butterfly Tattoos

-To learn more about the history of Butterfly Tattoos perhaps it is best to learn more about the Butterfly.
-The life cycle of the butterfly consists of four parts: egg, larva, pupa and adult.
-Butterfly eggs are protected by a hard shell and usually attached to plants.
-The larva, or caterpillar, which emerge from the egg spend most of their time eating.
+To learn more about the history of butterfly tattoos, perhaps it is best to learn more about the butterfly.
+The life cycle of the butterfly consists of four parts: egg, larva, pupa, and adult.
+Butterfly eggs have a hard shell that protects them and usually attached to plants.
+The worm, or caterpillar, which emerge from the egg spend most of their time eating.

-Once the caterpillar is fully grown it will search for a suitable pupation site.
-This is somewhere safe where it will become a pupa or chrysalis.
-It is this final stage – from pupa to adult – which has fascinated so many people through the years.
-The plain caterpillar will have transformed into a butterfly with often highly colourful wings.
-This can be the inspiration for a colorful tattoo design or tattoo idea.
+Once the caterpillar is fully grown, it will search for a suitable pupation site.
+It is somewhere safe where it will become a pupa or chrysalis.
+This final stage – from cocoon to adult – has fascinated so many people through the years.
+The plain caterpillar will have transformed into a butterfly with often highly colorful wings, which can be the inspiration for a vibrant tattoo design or tattoo idea.

 The Meaning of Butterfly Tattoos around the world has a very “spiritual” theme.
-Butterflies have had a profound affect on many mythologies throughout the world.
-The ancient Greeks believed that a new human soul was born every time a butterfly emerged from it’s cocoon.
-The ancient Greek word for butterfly was ‘psyche’, which means ‘soul’ or ‘mind’.
-In Ireland people believed that butterflies were the souls of the dead waiting to pass through purgatory.
-The Germans had a similar belief and thought that the dead were reborn as butterflies to flutter around bringing childbirth to childless couples.
+Butterflies have had a profound effect on many mythologies around the globe.
+The ancient Greeks believed that a new human soul was born every time a butterfly emerged from its cocoon.
+The old Greek word for butterfly was ‘psyche,’ which means ‘soul’ or ‘mind.’
+In Ireland, people believed that butterflies were the souls of the dead waiting to pass through purgatory.
+The Germans had a similar belief and thought that the dead were reborn as butterflies to flutter around, bringing childbirth to childless couples.